-But what about product you were “given” by your company for recruiting or having a certain number of parties in a given month?
+But what about products you were “given” by your company for recruiting or having a certain number of parties in a given month?

-That’s all considered income to you as well and if you check you 1099 it probably shows up there.
+That’s all considered income to you as well, and if you check your 1099, it probably shows up there.

-Income includes things like free product earned, incentive trips earned (although you can write that off as we will see later) and products “purchased” with “shopping sprees” or credits earned.
+Income includes things like free products received, incentive trips earned (although you can write that off as we will see later), and products “purchased” with “shopping sprees” or credits earned.

-Of course, any commission you make on your own sales or on your team/downline sales are also added to your income.
+Of course, any commission you make on your own sales or your team/downline sales is also added to your income.

 Cost of Goods Sold

-There is a lot of misunderstanding with how to handle inventory for direct sales businesses.
-Many people are unsure if they are required to track their inventory and when to write off the costs for it.
+There is a lot of misunderstanding about handling inventory for direct sales businesses.
+Many people are unsure if they are required to track their inventory and when to write off its costs.

-When you sell the inventory you are allowed to write off the costs for those products.
-You will not write off the costs when you purchase the product, only when you sell it.
+However, you will not write off the costs when you purchase the product, only when you sell it.

 Let’s use an example to illustrate this:

-On December 1, 2016 I purchase 10 units of my best selling product for $20 each for a total cost of $200.
-On February 4, 2017 I have a vendor event and sell 5 of the products.
+On December 1, 2016, I purchased ten of my best-selling products for $20 each for a total cost of $200.
+On February 4, 2017, I had a vendor event and sold 5 of the products.
 When do I write the cost of those products off?

-(Beginning Inventory – Personal Use) + Inventory added during the year – Ending Inventory.
+Beginning Inventory – Adjustments + Inventory added during the year – Ending Inventory.

 For example, let’s say I started the year with $2000 worth of products.
-I use $200 of product during the year for personal use and ended the year with $800 with of products left.
+Then, I used $200 of products for personal use, purchased another $500 in new products, and ended the year with $800 of products left.

 Of course, many direct sellers join specifically for free products.
-Unfortunately you cannot deduct the products that are used for personal use as seen above.
+Unfortunately, you cannot deduct the products used for personal use, as seen above.

-Assuming you are keeping inventory you will also write off products given away as samples or incentives to host parties with you in the cost of goods sold section.
+You may also write off products given away as samples or incentives to host parties as an advertising expense and not part of cost of goods sold (see next point).

 Expenses for advertising your business include: